Alanb2001/Alanb2001.github.io/_projects/6_project.md

 category:
 related_publications:
 ---
+This is an example post with videos.
+It supports local video files.

 A couple of weeks after graduating from university, I got to work at Psycho Hound/Roughneck Studios as a freelance junior game programmer.
 I worked with them for three months before leaving, and it taught me a lot about working in the industry and a lot about networking with Unreal Engine while making gamplay features.